it-bens/container-registry-sync-action/README.md

 ## About

-GitHub Action to synchronize docker images between container registries.
+GitHub Action to synchronize docker images between container registries or inside the same registry.
 Because some registries enforce increasingly stricter pull limits a distributed availability of images can reduce problems with limit hits.
 The action uses [regclient](https://github.com/regclient/regclient) to fetch the available tags of a source repository and copies them to a target repository.
 A glob-based filter for the tags can be applied.
 Regclient will skip any layers that are already present in the target repository.

+The action can also be used to copy images within the same registry.

 ## Usage